ophub/amlogic-s9xxx-openwrt/amlogic-s9xxx/README.md

 ## Other directory descriptions

 - When building an OpenWrt system, the required Armbian related files will be automatically downloaded from the [ophub/amlogic-s9xxx-armbian](https://github.com/ophub/amlogic-s9xxx-armbian) repository.
-Contains the following directories: `firmware`, `u-boot` and related files in `common-files` directory.
+Contains the following directories: `u-boot` and related files in `common-files` directory.

+- The required firmware will be automatically downloaded from the [ophub/firmware](https://github.com/ophub/firmware) repository to the `common-files/rootfs/lib/firmware` directory.

 - The required kernels will be automatically downloaded from the [ophub/kernel](https://github.com/ophub/kernel) repository to the `amlogic-kernel` directory.